SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 This should download the branch (it will take a while depending on your connection as the source is quite large).

-Now, as per an [announcement from Epic Games](https://forums.unrealengine.com/t/upcoming-disruption-of-service-impacting-unreal-engine-users-on-github/1155880), you will need to replace the `Commit.gitdeps.xml` in the `Engine/Build` folder with a version newly provided by Epic depending on the version you are using.
+Now, as per an [announcement from Epic Games](https://forums.unrealengine.com/t/upcoming-disruption-of-service-impacting-unreal-engine-users-on-github/1155880), you will need to replace the `Commit.gitdeps.xml` in the `Engine/Build` folder with a version newly provided by Epic depending on the engine version you are using.
 You can download the latest Commit.gitdeps.xml from the *Assets* section of the relevant UnrealEngine release below and replace the file in your `Engine/Build` folder with it:
 - https://github.com/EpicGames/UnrealEngine/releases/tag/4.27.2-release if you are using 4.27 ES3 (WebGL2) branch
 - https://github.com/EpicGames/UnrealEngine/releases/tag/4.24.3-release if you are using 4.24 ES2 (WebGL1) branch